YuriiHryshko/playwrightTask/README.md

 To install the project dependencies, follow these steps:

-1. Clone this repository to your local machine: `git clone https://github.com/yourusername/playwright-test-project.git`
+1. Clone this repository to your local machine: `git clone https://github.com/YuriiHryshko/playwrightTask.git`
-2. Navigate to the project folder: `cd playwright-test-project`
+2. Navigate to the project folder: `cd playwrightTask`
 3. Install the required dependencies: `npm install`

 ## Steps to Run Tests

 You can run the tests with the following command:

-`npx playwright test`
+`npm run test`

-This command will execute all the tests in different browsers (Chromium, Firefox, and WebKit).
+The command runs Playwright tests in different browsers (Chromium, Firefox, and WebKit), sets the environment variable to specify where Allure test results should be stored, and uses two reporters: the "line" reporter for basic textual output and the "allure-playwright" reporter for generating Allure report data in the specified directory.

 ## Steps to Generate Test Reports

-To generate test reports and view the results, you can use Playwright's built-in reporters.
-Run the tests with the --reporter flag, specifying the desired reporter.
-For example, to generate an HTML report, use:
+After running the tests with the "test" script, you can use these scripts:

-`npx playwright test --reporter=html`
+1. Generate an Allure test report: `npm run generate-allure-report`

-You will find the generated report in the test-results folder.
+2. View Allure test report in your browser: `npm run open-allure-report`